 If you ever find yourself in a weak position and a harsh environment, this is just the film that’ll make you believe in yourself.
 While it is true that our life is majorly dependent on the environment we survive in, it does not mean we need to succumb to the hostilities surrounding us.
 There’s nothing that can stop you if you are truly suited to accomplish a task and believe in yourself.
 Your actual setbacks would seem minuscule once you witness a group of colored school kids going on to participate in a debating competition in the racially divided 1930s USA.
 Their will and strong determination result in a victory over the team from Harvard!
 This true story-based movie featuring a strong Denzel Washington performance instills a sense of hope and optimism in the viewer.

 Read More: Best Edited Film Sequences of All Time

 8. Schindler’s List (1993)

-This highly acclaimed film highlights our duties towards humanity and fellow humans and how our life is about so much more than just existence.
+This highly acclaimed film highlights our duties towards humanity and depicts how our life is about so much more than just our own existence.
 If you ever feel lost in life, remember how privileged you are compared to some others and try to find out ways of helping the underprivileged.
 The film depicts the lengths to which a wealthy industrialist goes in order to save the lives of some of the Jews in Nazi Germany.
 He sacrificed everything he has and takes a break from his extremely comfortable life in order to change things for the better for some of the people around him.
-It is not very hard to find purpose and meaning in life and when we do so, we can create a huge impact and leave behind a legacy just as Oscar Schindler did.
+It is not very hard to find purpose and meaning in life, and when we do so, we can create a huge impact and leave behind a legacy just as Oscar Schindler did.